 - Please pray for people world-wide who are affected by Covid.
 People losing businesses, work, homes, family members who have died.
 Pray for an end to Covid.

 - Pray for our minister Jean Shannon as she ministers to us each week, pray for church family members whose health is failing.

-This week we join with the Uniting Church in Australia in prayer for
+This week we join in prayer with the National Assembly of the Uniting church in Australia as we pray for

 We are thankful for: